iloveitaly/hyper-focus/README.md

 Instead of UI, I've opted to a simple HTTP API that can be used to power a [Raycast](https://www.raycast.com/iloveitaly/hyper-focus)-based UI.

-- `/reload` reload the configuration file
+- `/reload` reload the configuration file without restarting the process
 - `/pause` pause the currently running schedule
+- `/resume` resume the currently running schedule
 - `/override` force a blocking profile to run for a period of time
 - `/ping` is this thing on?
 - `/configurations` array of names of all blocking profiles.
 To change the order of the results, change the order of the inputs in your config file.